openSUSE/libstorage-ng/doc/meetings/yast-storage-requirements.md

    * DASD (s/390 specific)
        * Up to 4 partitions
        * Separate zipl partition needed
-       * First sector is special, only writeable with appropriate tools
+       * First sector is special, only writable with appropriate tools
        * Needs to write the blocklist onto zipl partition, kernel/initrd must reside there (needs to be large enough to hold two copies of kernel and initrd)
        * AI: Provide details about specific tools for first sector writing, reasoning for two copies of kernel (why two?) for DASD